-It appears that too much fructose in the diet, can initiate dangerous reactions and lead to the chronic health problems associated with metabolic syndrome.
+It appears that too much fructose in the diet, can lead to the chronic health problems, So how much fructose is safe?

 In the first part of this investigation of fructose, I explained the cascade of reactions that takes place in the body in the presence of high fructose intake.
 I examined the relationship between fructose, metabolic syndrome, AGEs, low fat and low cholesterol diets and their effects on health.